Ckratz17/Module1_Horiseon/README.md

 * Organized the structure of the HTML elements by removing all the div elements and replacing them with descriptive elements.

 * Added alt tags to the images.

+* Added an individual identifier to the search engine article.